soderlind/content-poll/README.md

 2. Select an AI provider (OpenAI, Anthropic, Gemini, Ollama, or Azure)
 3. Enter your API key/endpoint
 4. **Write your post content first** (AI needs content to analyze)
-5. Add the ContentPoll block
+5. Add the ContentPoll AI block
 6. Click **Generate Suggestions** - AI reads the page content and suggests a relevant question
 7. Review and adjust the AI-generated question and options